aayush-goyal/wakawaka-action/README.md

 ## Using Action on GitHub Profile

-WakaWaka works with special comments you define in the Markdown README file.
-To tell WakaWaka to insert either a stat or a chart you need three comments one after another on separate lines as shown below:
+Wakawaka works with special comments you define in the Markdown README file.
+To tell Wakawaka to insert either a stat or a chart you need three comments one after another on separate lines as shown below:
 ```
 <!-- WAKAWAKA_START -->
 <!-- WAKAWAKA_CONFIG__OPTION --> [1]